How to Change a Child Support Order

 What Happens When the Payor Becomes Disabled?

 This is a change in income and the payor is entitled to a reduction in child support.
 If you start getting Supplemental Security Income (SSI), CSRU will usually recommend that your child support payments be reduced to zero.
 If you start getting money from Social Security Disability Insurance (SSDI) or Social Security retirement, the order will be changed based on this new income.
 However, if you are getting SSDI or retirement then your child may be entitled to a check of his or her own.
 Your child's check is added to your income but it also reduces the amount you have to pay.
 This is because the money your child receives is treated as if it were money you paid.
-So, the amount of child support you is reduced by the amount of money your child gets from Social Security.
+So, the amount of child support you must pay is reduced by the amount of money your child gets from Social Security.
 Your child's check may even reduce your payment to zero.
 This does not happen automatically, however.
 You must tell the court or CSRU that your child is getting a check.
 The court or CSRU will then change the order to give you credit for your child's check.

 I'm Not Getting Visitation with My Child.
 Can I Ask the Court to Let Me Stop Paying Child Support?